 Difficult Run Tributaries and Basins Restoration Story Map

 Improvement of water quality through the removal of Nitrogen, Phosphorous and Total Suspended Solids.

 The project is expected to begin construction in summer 2023 and will conclude fall 2024.

 What to Expect

-Over the next several months, flagging and survey markers will be visible throughout the project area.
-Contractors and staff will primarily be on foot and wearing high-visibility clothing.
-This project is not currently funded for construction.
-Future construction work would include truck traffic entering the site through the Government Center parking lot.
+Construction work will include truck traffic entering the site through the Government Center parking lot, and at the southern trail head located off of the Government Center Parkway.
 The typical work week is Monday through Friday, starting after 7 a.m.
 Note that at some periods during construction, work may occur on weekends.
 Deliveries on those days will occur after 9 a.m.